AnonKour/LineFollowing-DUINO/README.md

 LF.ino is the linefollowing sample code

-test_hmotor.info test code for usage of hbridge and dc motors
+test_hmotor.ino test code for usage of hbridge and dc motors